raspberrypilearning/editor-rocket-launch/en/step_8.md

 The `ellipse()` function call is written over multiple lines to make it easier to read.
 </div>

-Generate a random number and add it to the x and y position of each circle so they aren't all drawn in the same place.

---- code ---
----
-language: python
-line_numbers: true
-line_number_start: 16
-line_highlights: 17-18
----

-ellipse(
-    screen_size/2 + randint(-5,5),
-    rocket_position + randint(20,50),
-    circle_size,
-    circle_size
-)

---- /code ---

-**Test:** Run your program and you should see lots of grey circles appear at the bottom of the rocket.
+**Test:** Run your program.
+You will still see a flashing grey circle at the bottom of the rocket - all of the circles have been drawn on top of each other!